Assessment Lead Programme

 The Assessment Lead Programme was a BETT Award 2019 finalist in the category Whole-school aids for learning, teaching and assessment, and is IB-approved professional development.

-Gain a robust understanding of key assessment concepts, including our four pillars of assessment.
+Gain a robust understanding of key concepts, including our four pillars of assessment and good assessment for learning practice.
 Lay firm foundations for the practical design and analysis work of Modules 2 and 3.